Documentation - General

 person.name = "Barry Allen" person.age = 25

-For all possible children (when iterating over an array), /
+For all possible children (when iterating over an array), / should be used instead.

 "persons": [ { "name": "John Doe", "age": 25 }, { "name": "Jack Smith", "age": 32 }, ]